 Why don’t environmental agencies say these things?

-We are dealing with a society in which the supreme values are to do with wealth, possessions, consuming, getting richer all the time, and which has an economy that must have constant increases in GDP.
-No one wants to even think a bout the possibility that these fundamental assumptions, values and systems are catastrophically mistaken and that our ig global problems cannot possibly be solved unless we face up to getting off this path.
+We are dealing with a society in which the supreme values are to do with wealth, possessions, consuming, and getting richer all the time, and which has an economy that must have constant increases in GDP.
+No one wants to even think about the possibility that these fundamental assumptions, values and systems are completely mistaken and that our big global problems cannot possibly be solved unless we face up to getting off this path.

 It is therefore not surprising that all the environmental agencies, whether governmental departments or NGOs, and all the Green political parties, flatly refuse to deal with the perspective explained here.
-They know that if they did start telling people they must abandon the quest for affluence and growth people would ignore them, agencies would lose their subscribers, and business world would attack them for being economic vandals.
+They know that if they did start saying we must abandon the quest for affluence and growth people would ignore them, green agencies would lose their subscribers, and businesses and governments world would attack them for being economic vandals.
 These agencies do valuable things, such as saving whales and forests, but these campaigns make no contribution to saving the planet because that can only be done if we replace the systems and values causing the problems.

 Ecological impacts can only be cut dramatically in a society based on the very different principles of The Simpler Way, especially living frugally and simply, mostly in small, highly self-sufficient local economies, run on basically cooperative principles, in an economy driven by need and not profit and without any growth.
-(See the website, Trainer 2006.)
+(See TSW: The Alternative Society.)